paulharter/fam/README.md

  With three class attributes

- - **use_cas** - A boolean which if true uses the default rev/cas collision protection of Couch DBs but if false always forces a document update as if this mechanism didn't exist
+ - **use_rev** - A boolean which if true uses the default rev/cas collision protection of Couch DBs but if false always forces a document update as if this mechanism didn't exist
- - **additional_fields** - A boolean which if true lets you add arbitrary additional top level attributes to an object and if flase will throw an exception when you try.
+ - **additional_properties** - A boolean which if true lets you add arbitrary additional top level attributes to an object and if flase will throw an exception when you try.
  - **fields** - A dict of named fields that map to the top level attributes of the underlying json documents.
 See below for use.

 These classes have these methods provided by GenericObject: